 A note on language

-Groups have shared with us that they sometimes es feel that they are not being taken seriously by their Local Authority or that the Local Authority does not feel that the work of a group is not important.
+Groups have shared with us that they sometimes feel that they are not being taken seriously by their Local Authority or that the Local Authority does not feel that the work of a group is important.
 This is certainly not the case.
 Local Authorities work in a certain way and what may seem bureaucratic and rigid from the outside may be there for a reason and to provide structure and process in local government.
 Resettlement teams in Local Authorities across the UK are working incredibly hard and with great dedication to support and welcome refugees; they just may not always express this in the same way that a sponsor group may.

 If you need further advice or support in getting the consent of your Local Authority, please contact the Reset Team who would be happy to help.